libfud/rcalc/README.md

 * hyperbolic sin, cos and tan
 * logarithms and exp
 * limits
-* --lists,-- matrices and trees
+* -lists,- matrices and trees
 * help message for every feature
 * sorting, filtering and mapping
 * graphing